What Are Forex Swap Rates? How to Calculate (2026)

 While understanding Forex Swap Rates is important, applying that knowledge is where the real growth happens.
 Create Your Free Forex Trading Account to practice with a free demo account and put your strategy to the test.

-How are swap rates calculated?
+What are forex swap rates and how are they calculated?

 Ready to Elevate Your Trading?